-Our sex hormones (think primarily oestrogen and progesterone in this instance) should be made on demand in varying amounts throughout our menstrual cycle.
-Once they have served their purpose for that cycle our bodies break them down and eliminate them (i.e. detoxification and elimination).
+Your sex hormones (primarily oestrogen and progesterone in this instance) should be made on-demand, in varying amounts throughout your menstrual cycle.
+Once they have served their purpose for that month your body breaks them down and eliminates them (i.e. detoxification and elimination).

 Oestrogen’s primary job is to aid ovulation and prepare the uterus to receive a fertilised egg.
-(Our production of oestrogen declines dramatically through menopause and beyond).
 Beyond fertility, oestrogen is also important for healthy bones and muscles, cardiovascular health, brain function, sleep and metabolism.
 But you can have too much of a good thing.
 Oestrogen may also promote inflammation and growth.
 We see the symptoms of fibroids and endometriosis as worsening under the inflammatory effects of too much oestrogen.
 This is especially the case when our body’s own detoxification processes are slow to remove unwanted oestrogen.

-Progesterone should be made during the second half of your cycle if you have ovulated.
-Besides preparing your uterus for the possible arrival of a fertilised egg, progesterone also performs a number of vital functions.
+Progesterone is made during the second half of your cycle if you have ovulated.
+Besides preparing your uterus for the possible arrival of a fertilised egg, progesterone also performs many vital functions.
 It has a calming effect on your mind, helping with mood and sleep.
 It is also anti-inflammatory.